Poland says Russian drones shot down in its airspace during attack on Ukraine

 Ukrainian President Volodymyr Zelenskyy said Wednesday that eight Russian drones were "aimed toward" Poland in an overnight barrage that forced Warsaw to scramble air defenses.
 "It was not just one Shahed that could be called an accident, but at least eight strike drones aimed toward Poland," Zelensky said, referring to Iranian-designed drones deployed by Moscow, adding that the incident represented "An extremely dangerous precedent for Europe."

-Poland's newly-elected nationalist President Karol Nawrocki issued a warning along the same lines Tuesday, saying at a news conference in Helsinki that, "We do not trust Vladimir Putin's good intentions.
+Poland's President Nawrocki issued a warning along the same lines Tuesday, saying at a news conference in Helsinki that, "We do not trust Vladimir Putin's good intentions.
 We believe that Vladimir Putin is ready to also invade other countries."

 European Union chief Ursula said Moscow had carried out a "reckless and unprecedented" violation of Polish airspace.